Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Location:

-Upper Bavaria, in the foothills of the Alps between Munich and Garmisch-Partenkirchen
+Upper Bavaria, in the Alpine foothills between Munich and Garmisch-Partenkirchen

 Region: